QuantConnect/lean-cli/README.md

 Options:
-  --project DIRECTORY  Path to the local project to push (all local projects if not specified) --verbose            Enable debug logging
+  --project DIRECTORY  Path to the local project to push (all local projects if not specified) --encrypt            Push your local files and encrypt them before saving on the cloud --decrypt            Push your local files and decrypt them before saving on the cloud --key FILE           Path to the encryption key to use --verbose            Enable debug logging
   --help               Show this message and exit.
 ```